BrianH2/Intercom-Chrome-Extension/README.md

 # Intercom-Chrome-Extension
 A Google Chrome Extension for Intercom.
 Checks Intercom for emails found on the page and returns information and a link to the user.
+Learn more [here](http://brianh2.github.io/Intercom-Chrome-Extension/).

 ### Table of Contents
 * [Installation](#installation)